A Kingdom of Dreams

 Free.
 15 minutes.
 No account needed.

-You want enemies-to-lovers with actual enmity.
+Enemies-to-lovers works when the enmity is actual.
 Where the hatred is rooted in history, politics, and family blood feuds, not just personal animosity.
 Where choosing to love each other means betraying everything they were raised to believe.

 You're drawn to epic, sweeping romance that spans geography and time.
 Stories that feel big, castles, battles, political intrigue, family sagas.
 Where the personal relationship is set against a backdrop of historical consequence.

 What you're really craving is that specific flavor of historical romance where the hero and heroine are both strong-willed, both right from their own perspectives, and both have to bend to find common ground.
-Where falling in love requires genuine transformation rather than one person simply capitulating.
+Where falling in love requires genuine growth rather than one person simply capitulating.

 Book recommendations